youngroklee323/HW3/README.md

     rect(0, 0, width, height-15);
     h = 10;

 What's the point of the h variable?

+it is the speed of grass growth. it changes the grass growing speed

 What does the -10 do in the second and fourth arguments of the line function, height-10-random(h)?
 Why is it there?

+height - 10 // this is the starting point.